Projects that the Pebble Trust has supported include:

 Other projects that The Pebble Trust will support might inlcude:

-- Projects which directly reduce the resource-intensity of communities – for instance a community composting scheme, or a cycling project.
+- Projects which directly reduce the resource-intensity of communities – for instance a community composting scheme, a cycling project or a waste reduction project.

 - Feasibility studies for projects that will reduce resource intensity of communities for example a study for a business selling locally grown food